Checklist: Four Questions You Should Ask Yourself Before Hosting a Meeting

 Time is Money.
 Empathy Saves Times.
 Empathy Saves Money.

 In conclusion, by having empathy for your teammates, you save time and, therefore, money.
-Keeping their inbox to a single email that contains a shared Agenda Doc, a Review Doc, and a Zoom URL within the same calendar invite will save time, the same clicks, save money, and help you build some serious project management cred.
+Keeping their inbox to a single email that contains a shared Agenda Doc, a Review Doc, and a Zoom URL within the same calendar invite will save time, and the same clicks, save money, and help you build some serious project management cred.
 Your team will like you more.
 They'll be more willing to help you because they see you as support, not debt, overhead, or resistance.
 Remember, time is money, so be sure to put your best foot forward and show some meeting empathy for your coworkers!